 A feral or free-roaming cat is one that lives outside, and is not socialized to humans.
 Feral cats can have the same lifespan as companion cats, and their incidence of disease is just as low.
 Feral cats can live long, healthy lives—content in their outdoor homes.

 Feral cats typically live in colonies with access to food and shelter.
 An unmanaged colony can become a problem, with rampant breeding and the onset of problem mating behaviors (fighting, yowling, etc.).
-However, feral cats should not be taken to the animal shelter, as they are not adoptable and can only be euthanized.
+However, feral cats should not be taken to the animal shelter, as they are not adoptable and will be euthanized.

 Catching and killing the cats does not work – when cats are removed from an area, survivors breed to capacity or new cats move in.
-This is known as the “vacuum effect," and has been well-documented.
+This is known as the “vacuum effect" and has been well-documented.
 Download Fact Sheet

 *Vacuum Effect Fact Sheet provided by Alley Cat Allies

 What is TNR?

 Trap-Neuter-Return (TNR) is the most humane and effective method available to end the feral cat overpopulation crisis.
 The best approach for cats and communities, TNR stops the breeding cycle without unnecessary killing.